The next evolution

 Credit: Kuan-Chung Su, London Research Institute, Cancer Research UK

-Not quite in the beginning, but only a little bit after, about four billion years ago, a cell came to be amid the waters.
+Not quite in the beginning, but only a little bit after, a cell came to be amid the waters.

-That was enough for Luca.
+And that was alright with Luca.
 Scientists call it Luca, or Last Universal Common Ancestor, because this cell was the source of everything alive today.
-And though Luca itself is long gone, its genetic code, the instructions that allowed it to survive and thrive in a boiling world without oxygen, can still be read in the much more complicated manual that sits in the centre of every cell of your body, and every cell on Earth.
+Though Luca itself is long gone, its genetic code, the instructions that allowed it to survive and thrive in a boiling world without oxygen, can still be read in the much more complicated manual that sits in the centre of every cell of your body, and every cell on Earth.

-Luca is the main character in the story of life; the single seed that flowered into dinosaurs, roses, mole-rats and E. coli – our entire supportive, squabbling family tree.
+Luca is the pivotal character in the story of life; the single seed that flowered into dinosaurs, roses, mole-rats and E. coli – our entire supportive, squabbling family tree.

 But the story of life, like all the stories told by Luca’s children, has two sides.